-- New Chapters must be established for at least 30 days (from the date of the acceptance letter) to be eligible for a Chapter Grant.
+- New Chapters must be established for at least 30 days prior to the grant proposal deadline (from the date of the acceptance letter) to be eligible for a Chapter Grant.

 - Chapter Collaborations: joint projects with other Chapters, travel or distance communication costs, creative ecology or conservation projects with a regional focus.
 We strongly encourage chapters to work with others within reasonable proximity or virtually.

 - Outreach activities: community Bioblitzes, sustainability events, projects with K-12 students and/or teachers, community members, etc.

 - Research activities: supporting opportunities for students to conduct and communicate ecology research.
-This should be student-led research by the chapter and should not be the independent study research of a single student or faculty adviser/s.
+This should be student-led research by the chapter and should not be the independent study research of a single student or the research project of the faculty adviser/s.

 - Career development: hosting a seminar series for students on-campus

 - Student development: field trips for students to become exposed to areas of ecological interest.

 NOTE: Projects that involve infrastructure development e.g. a garden or installation of hardware in a public space must have the commitment of the host organization to maintain it.
 A letter from the relevant authorities must be submitted with the proposal.

 Scope and Size of Awards